mapzen/documentation/docs/guides/github-tutorial.md

     ![Start editing the file](images/edit-this-text-button.png)

 7. Delete the "Hello, world!" text, making sure to leave in place the front matter section above it.
+(If you do accidentally delete it, GitHub Pages tries to assign the page metadata automatically.)
 8. Paste the text you copied after the second `---` line.
 9. Following the same workflow you did before, commit your changes into a new branch and start a pull request.
 10. Open the pull request, merge your changes into the master branch, and delete the temporary branch.